relgies/Education/Cisco/DevNet Associate/DEVASC-200-901/10 - Cisco Collaboration Platforms and APIs/main.md

 &nbsp;

-#   Introduction ot hte Cisco Collaboration Portfolio
+#   Introduction to the Cisco Collaboration Portfolio

 &nbsp;